CDCgov/cfa-ngm-widget/README.md

 * Sizes of the groups
 * Vaccination efficacy and number of doses allocated to each group
-* Within and between group reproduction numbers; the entires to the NGM
+* Within and between group reproduction numbers; the entries to the NGM
 * Per-group probability of severe infection

 Outputs: